No peace in Myanmar 1 year after military takeover | Law-Order

 No other factors are seen as capable of tilting the balance in favor of the military or the resistance.

-Sanctions on the ruling generals can make them uncomfortable — US actions, especially, have caused financial distress — but Russia and China have been reliable allies, especially willing to sell arms.
-The UN and organizations such as the Association of Southeast Asian Nations are seen as toothless at best.
+Sanctions on the ruling generals can make them uncomfortable — U.S. actions, especially, have caused financial distress — but Russia and China have been reliable allies, especially willing to sell arms.
+The U.N. and organisations such as the Association of Southeast Asian Nations are seen as toothless at best.

 “I see the stage sort of set for a prolonged conflict.
 Neither side seems willing to back down or sees it as in their interest or a necessity to back down or to make concessions in any way to the other,” said analyst Kean.